overture-stack/website/markdown/documentation/song/user/submit.md

 **Running the song-client docker image**

-You will be required to supply environment variables for the `CLIENT_STUDY_IDL`, the `CLIENT_SERVER_URL` and your `ACCESSTOKEN`.
+You will be required to supply environment variables for the `CLIENT_STUDY_ID`, the `CLIENT_SERVER_URL` and your `ACCESSTOKEN`.
 The access token is supplied from Ego or from your profile page within the DMS-UI.

 ```bash
 docker run -d -it --name song-client \